code-saturne/code_saturne/README.md

      the script is relaunched (if there was a problem with a later element).

    Before using the "install_saturne.py" script, the C, Fortran, and optional C++ compilers to be used can be specified next to the CompC and CompF keywords.
-   The Python interpreter may also be specified.
-   MPI compiler wrappers (for the C and C++ languages) can also be specified.
+The Python interpreter and MPI C and C++ compiler wrappers can also be specified.

    If the "use_arch" variable is set to "yes", then the "arch" keyword refers to the architecture of the machine.
 Leaving it blank will make it